bryanwhiting/blog/book-review/building-a-story-brand.md

 - give them an **aspirational identity** and help them step into it.
 Identity transformation.
 	- The guide helps them identify their transformation.
 Help them set themselves apart.
 	- Identity transformation: from X to Y.
+- The only point of the site is to convert.
+- In machine learning, who is the hero?
+Is it the model?
+Who is the guide?
+Me?
+My boss is the hero.
+The model is the guide?
+	- I think the model is the hero.
+I'm the guide to help it achieve its potential.
+Aspirational identity.
+- 5 marketing
+	- Create a one line
+	- Create a lead generator.
+Collect emails.
+Free pdf.
+Big.
+Video series.
+	- automated email drip campaign
+	- Collect and tell stories about transformation
+	- Create a system to generate referrals

 2024-02-17